banner raspberry pi os bookworm wallpaper

 Download now

-Hardware connections
+Hardware Connections

 Please plug everything into your Raspberry Pi in the correct order before the first boot:

-Insert the SD card
+Insert the SD Card

-All Raspberry Pi models have a microSD card slot on their back.
-Here is a picture of mine:
+All Raspberry Pi models have a micro SD card slot on the back.
+Here’s a picture of mine:

 You can then plug the other cables into your Raspberry Pi (but not the power supply yet).

 • Display cable to your monitor: As mentioned earlier, it’s different for each model.
 So, it might be a standard HDMI port, a mini-HDMI or even a micro-HDMI port depending on which model you use.
-Plug the cable into the Raspberry Pi and then into your screen (monitor or TV).
+Plug the cable into the Raspberry Pi and then into your screen (monitor or laptop).

 • Mouse and keyboard: Plug them into the USB ports.
 If you have blue and black ports, I prefer using the black ones for this.
-The blue ports are faster, and so are better suited for USB storage or things that will benefit from a faster connection.
+The blue ports are faster, and so are better reserved for USB storage or things that will benefit from a faster connection.

-Power the Raspberry Pi
+Turn on the Raspberry Pi

 When you plug the power supply, the Raspberry Pi will turn on, and display many things on your screen.
 Don’t worry about any of them for now.